payu-india/CMS-Chatbot/reference/BBPS/biller-apis/get-biller-categories-api.md

         payload
       </td>
       <td>
         It will contain a list of biller categories.
-For more information, refer to the [payload](#payload) table.
+For more information, refer to the payload table below.
       </td>
     </tr>
   </tbody>